 From what we read, there are no indications that Titania’s dear sister was ever insidious before the influence of the Black Diamond.
 Maybe she was a bit jealous and tired of living under her sister’s very large shadow.
 We may never know, but the diamond corrupted her soul even farther and drove her from the Seelie Court.
 Not long after, the mountain where the diamond had come from exploded into clouds of poison; killing much of the dwarves and driving the fey from Ladinion.
 The text literally says that they ‘were forced to take flight across the planes and abandon the land.’
 So, obviously, Ladinion was not a part of the Feywild.

 The newly crowned Queen of Air and Darkness did not leave the Seelie Court empty-handed.
 It states that she not only too the Black Diamond gift, but ‘the precious magical treasures of the Arcana’, There is no indication of what these ‘treasures’ could be, but you can image the power of such items.
-But her choice prize began to transform her nature; warping her, feeding off her original sin of greed.
+But her choice prize began to transform her nature; warping her, feeding off her original sin of greed, possibly.
 But it went much farther than twisting her morals.
 She lost her form in the transfer; becoming undetectable by natural means.
 She now presides upon the empty throne and only the sinister Black Diamond remains.

 The early tomes state that her and her Unseelie Court reside in Pandemonium, one of the chaotic planes.
 But knowing the strange alignment defying morals of the Fey, she could still reside in the Feywild somewhere.